 The telcos' revenue from IPTV service has also increased sharply from \$1 billion in 2013 to nearly \$2.2 billion last year--again, more than double the amount five years earlier.
 Table 4 below shows the trends.
 The subscriber and revenue figures reported in Tables 3 and 4 have tended to be slightly higher than those reported by the CRTC.
-This is likely to be the case again this year, although we cannot know for sure because its Communications Monitoring Report is far behind its usual publication date.
-Regardless, the discrepancy is probably explained by the fact that the CRTC's data is taken from the end of August each year as opposed to the companies' fiscal year-end, as we have done.
+The discrepancy is probably explained by the fact that the CRTC's data is taken from the end of August each year as opposed to the companies' fiscal year-end, as we have done.
 The CRTC's estimated "average revenue per user" (ARPU) has also been consistently lower than what the telcos cite in their own audited annual reports.
 Lastly, the lack of consistent, full disclosure by both the telcos and CRTC further obscures the exact number.